 Where the legal title to the property is held in your joint names, but not if the title is in the sole name of one of you, you must also complete HMRC Form 17 (Declaration of beneficial interests in joint property and income).
 The Form 17, together with a certified copy of the declaration of trust, must be submitted to HMRC within 60 days of the date of the declaration of trust.
 Failure to do so will mean that HMRC will continue to regard the rental income as having been received by you jointly and will tax it accordingly.
 If there is a subsequent change of beneficial interests and a redistribution of income between you then a further Form 17 and a certified copy of any new declaration of trust must again be submitted to HMRC within 60 days of the change.

 Where rental property is mortgaged further advice may be necessary.
+Please contact your mortgage provider to obtain their consent to a declaration of trust before contacting us to progress matters further.
 Not only is a transfer of the mortgage of interest likely to breach the terms of the mortgage with the lender, but being a transfer of an interest in land it could also trigger an Stamp Duty Land Tax liability if the sum outstanding is more than £125,000.